Full name: Ahmed Alaa

 9. What is it like working at Aubin?

 “It’s a small team at Aubin, and it’s almost like a family.
 Internal communication is happening all the time and it’s so easy to communicate with everyone - even with senior management.
-For example, Katy is our CEO, but you feel like you can reach her any time, and Ray who heads up our Middle East team is so flexible as well - you always get responses on time.
+For example, Katy is our CEO, but you feel like you can reach her any time, and Ray who is head of the company's Business Development team is so flexible as well - you always get responses on time.
 I’ve worked in various companies before but I didn’t feel that kind of communication like we have here at Aubin.

 “When I first joined Aubin, I had just come from working in the field, so my sales experience and product knowledge was very minimal.
 But everyone was so cooperative and supportive - they taught me, helped me, and guided me which was really nice.
 Everyone loves to collaborate and teach people, so we work very well as a team.”

 10. What do you think makes Aubin successful?

 “We have very smart people in the lab combined with creative and energetic people in sales.
 You can really do something good with that mix, and I think this is what makes Aubin unique.”